Fried, Harris lead Braves over deGrom, Mets to win series

 - Jacob deGromAmerican baseball playerLiveTodayTomorrowvs--|

-ATLANTA (AP) — Max Fried likes where the Atlanta Braves stand during this most recent hot streak — and how they competed against Jacob deGrom the NL East-leading New York Mets.

-“I think that’s a really good team over there," Fried said.
-“They play really consistent baseball night in and night out, and we know as a club that if we have a chance to win the division we’re going to have to come out and give our best foot forward every night."

-Fried outpitched deGrom, ever so slightly, in a matchup of aces and rookie Michael Harris II bounced a go-ahead double in the seventh inning that sent Atlanta over New York 3-2 on Thursday night.
+ATLANTA – Max Fried outpitched Jacob deGrom, ever so slightly in a matchup of aces, and rookie Michael Harris II bounced a go-ahead double in the seventh inning that sent the Atlanta Braves over the New York Mets 3-2 on Thursday night.

 Braves rookie Vaughn Grissom hustled all the way from first base to score on Harris’ grounder to shallow center field.
 In the ninth, Mets star Francisco Lindor was caught in no-man’s-land on the bases and thrown out.